-For information regarding the Oracle Business View portlet, see "About the Oracle Business View portlet" on page 99.
+For information regarding the Oracle Business View portlet, see About the Oracle Business View portlet.

 About the Oracle Top Programs portlet

 The Oracle Top Programs portlet displays the top Oracle programs in a selected instance or in all instances in the selected Tier.
 This view easily identifies the programs consuming the most resources.